Stakeholder loyalty isn't built in a month. It's built across years.

 What's the test for whether to run a campaign at all?

-If the brand can't sustain the same position quietly for the eleven months around it, the campaign shouldn't run.
+If the brand can't sustain the same position quietly for the eleven months around the campaign, the campaign shouldn't run.
+The campaign exposes the gap between positioning and operations — and the gap is what gets exploited.

 Written by